chhylp123/hifiasm/docs/source/trio-assembly.rst

  W       26714   3029448 0.008818
  H       24315   3029885 0.008025

 For this example, the switch error rate is 0.8818% and the hamming error rate is 0.8025%.

-In rare cases, a potential issue is that a few contigs may misjoin two haplotypes.
-For example, half of a contig come from mother while another half come from father.
-Such misjoined contigs can be fixed by manually breaking.
-The coordinates of problematic regions can be found by A-lines in GFA file or ``yak trioeval -e``.
-However, if there are many misjoined contigs or the switch/hamming error rate reported by ``yak trioeval`` is very high, users should check if the parental data is correct (see `example <https://github.com/chhylp123/hifiasm/issues/130#issuecomment-862347943>`_ for more details).
+If the hamming error rate or the swith error rate of trio-binning assembly is very high, it might be caused by hifiasm or the incorrect parental data.
+To fix it, see :ref:`p-hamming` for more details.